 Pittsburgh, PA 15222

 What are cookies and why do we use them?
 Cookies are files that are downloaded on your computer or mobile device when you visit certain websites.
 Cookies allow a website, for instance, to identify a user session, recall your preferences (e.g. language), or gather information about your browsing habits.
-We use essential cookies to facilitate your access to certain features of the Site such as improving the functionality of the Site, system administration, and monitoring performance of the Site.
-We ask your consent for using analytics cookies (non-essential cookies) so we can measure how you interact with the Site content.
-However, you can withdraw your consent at any time.
+We use essential cookies (e.g., crumb, recent redirect, and test) to facilitate your access to certain features of the Website such as assisting you in navigation on the Website, improve the functionality of the Website, store login details for our Website, perform system administration, and implement security features.

-How to Restrict Cookies You can adjust the settings in your browser in order to restrict or block cookies that are set by the services or information you access on our Site (or any other website on the Internet).
+How to restrict cookies.
+You may be able to adjust the settings in your browser in order to restrict or block cookies that are set by the services or information you access on our Website (or any other website on the internet).
 Your browser may include information on how to adjust your settings.
-Alternatively, you may visit www.allaboutcookies.org to obtain comprehensive general information about cookies and how to adjust, or disable, the cookie settings on various browsers.
+Some internet browsers include the ability to transmit “Do Not Track” signals.
+The Website does not process or respond to such “Do Not Track” signals for functional, required, and consented to cookies.
+Alternatively, you may visit www.allaboutcookies.org to obtain comprehensive general information about cookies and how to adjust the cookie settings on various browsers.